 FCI = Fédération Cynologique Internationale

 NAPR = North American Purebred Registry, Inc.

-George the Irish Setter puppy at 2 months old—"This is George, my two-month-old Irish Setter puppy!
+George the Irish Setter as a puppy at 2 months old—"This is George, my two-month-old Irish Setter puppy!
 I just got him today and he already seems to love his new home!
 He already knows how to sit and we're still working on the down command.
 George got his name by my family voting for what we wanted to name him.
 The names we had were George, Seamus, Champ and Bama.
 George got the most votes so that’s what we named him!
 George's friends are my German Shepherd named Jude and Himalayan cat named Mr. Jinx.
 I can't wait to see George grow up to be a healthy adult dog. :)"

 "This is my Irish Setter puppy Ala at 6 weeks old.
 Her nickname is Ala B. Her likes are spending time with me, going places with me and playing with her friend Bama (an adult Irish Setter), pointing at things, walking up and down stairs, running and riding in the truck.
 Her dislike is being scolded.
 Her favorite things to eat are her food (Royal Canine), dog cookies from PetCo's treat bar, anything she can get in her mouth to chew on, rib bones to chew on for dogs and pig ear chewies.
 Her favorite toys are a stuffed squeaky cow toy, tennis balls, a squeaky stuffed horse and pretty much anything that she can get her mouth on!
 She is a sweetie!
 She is going to be a beautiful dog when she grows up!"